-59 Cal Advocates Comments at 7.

-federal law, which limits the net power production capacity at the point of interconnection to 20 MW, it should be allowed to enter into a New QF SOC.
+We agree with the Joint Parties and Cal Advocates that the nameplate capacity of components of the QF is not relevant to the 20 MW cap on the overall project capacity.
+As long as the generator paired with storage is a QF under federal law, which limits the net power production capacity at the point of interconnection to 20 MW, it should be allowed to enter into a New QF SOC.

-The Joint IOUs state that they currently have no obligation to purchase from QFs greater than 20 MW.61 FERC has relieved the IOUs from the PURPA requirement to enter into new commitments or contracts to purchase electric energy and capacity from QFs with net capacity above 20 MW on a service territory-wide basis for the IOUs under the control of CAISO.
+The Joint IOUs state that they currently have no obligation to purchase from QFs greater than 20 MW.
+FERC has relieved the IOUs from the PURPA requirement to enter into new commitments or contracts to purchase electric energy and capacity from QFs with net capacity above 20 MW on a service territory-wide basis for the IOUs under the control of CAISO.
 FERC did not authorize limiting power purchase agreements based on the gross production capacity of the QF.
-The Joint IOUs' argument that how FERC measures maximum net power production capacity is in flux given the appeal of FERC's initial ruling on this subject (Broadview Solar Order) is now resolved as FERC granted Broadview Solar, with a gross capacity higher than the net production capacity of 80 MW limit, a QF status.
-Correspondingly, we do not see a reason to deny approval for a QF with a nameplate capacity higher than 20 MW, to enter into a contract for a New QF SOC or a bi-lateral contract if charging from the grid when the net capacity at the point of interconnection is limited to 20 MW.
+The Joint IOUs' argument that how FERC measures maximum net power production capacity is in flux given the appeal of FERC's initial ruling on this subject (Broadview Solar Order) is now resolved as FERC granted Broadview Solar, with a gross capacity higher than the net production capacity of 80 MW limit, QF status.
+Correspondingly, we do not see a reason to deny approval for a QF with a nameplate capacity higher than 20 MW to enter into a contract for a New QF SOC or a bi-lateral contract if charging from the grid when the net capacity at the point of interconnection is limited to 20 MW.